 RELIGIOUS STUDIES / THEOLOGY

-The National Board of Directors of TAK invites entries for the 2013 Albert Clark Award, given annually to one undergraduate and one graduate student for the best papers in religious studies or theology, as judged by a panel established by the board.
-Each competition winner will receive a $500 award, and his or her essay will be published in the Journal of Theta Alpha Kappa.
+The National Board of Directors of TAK invites entries for the 2017 Albert Clark Award, given annually to one undergraduate and one graduate student for the best papers in religious studies or theology, as judged by a panel established by the board.
+Each competition winner will receive a $500 award and the runner-up, $250, The winning essays will be published in the Journal of Theta Alpha Kappa.

 - Essays in religious studies and in all fields of theology are welcome.

 - Only one essay per author will be considered.
 During the period that the essay is under consideration for publication in JTAK, the author asserts that it has not been published elsewhere and is not being considered for publication elsewhere.

 - All essays submitted will be considered both for the Albert Clark Award and for publication in the Journal.

 - Papers should be double-spaced and should not exceed 20 pages, including endnotes, when typed in a 12-point font size.
 Shorter papers are acceptable.

 - Author's name and school name should be identified in cover letter only - not on manuscript original or copies.
 The original and copies must be free of any information that may identify the author and may contain no comments by previous readers.

 - A manual of style should be followed, preferably the Chicago Manual of Style.